UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch7.md

 [!code-csharp[VisitConditionalExpression](../../../Samples/Kaleidoscope/Chapter7/CodeGenerator.cs#ConditionalExpression)]

 ### Update Visitor for ForInExpression
-Next up is to update the for loop handling to use the allocas.
+Next up is to update the for loop handling to use Alloca.
 The code is almost identical except for the use of load/store for the variables and removal of the manually generated PHI nodes.

 [!code-csharp[VisitForExpression](../../../Samples/Kaleidoscope/Chapter7/CodeGenerator.cs#ForInExpression)]

 ### Update Visitor for FunctionDefinition
-To support mutable function argument variables the handler for functions requires a small update to create the allocas for each incoming argument and for each of the local variables used by the function.
+To support mutable function argument variables the handler for functions requires a small update to create the Alloca for each incoming argument and for each of the local variables used by the function.
 The AST generation tracks the variable declarations in a function so they are all available to generate directly into the entry block.